-- 1 Undetectable viral load and NO transmission of HIV
+Undetectable viral load and A NO HIV transmission

-The amount of HIV in body fluids is called the viral load.
-Effective HIV treatment (antiretroviral therapy) suppresses the amount of HIV in body fluids to the point where the standard tests are unable to detect HIV, or they may find only a tiny trace.
+The amount of HIV in body fluids is called viral load.
+Effective HIV treatment (antiretroviral therapy) suppresses the amount of HIV in body fluids to the extent that standard tests are unable to detect HIV, or can find only a tiny trace.

-Have one Undetectable viral load does not mean that you are cured of HIV.
-If you stopped taking treatment, your viral load would increase and again it would be detectable.
+Have one undetectable viral load does not mean that you are cured of HIV.
+If you stopped treatment, your viral load would increase and you would once again be detectable.

-Having an undetectable viral load means that there is not enough HIV in their body fluids to transmit HIV during sex.
+Having an undetectable viral load means that there is not enough HIV in your body fluids to transmit HIV during sex.
 In other words, you are not infectious.

 As long as your viral load remains undetectable, your chance of transmitting HIV to a sexual partner is zero.
-As the slogan of the campaign says, 'Undetectable is Untransmittable' or 'U = U'.
+As the campaign slogan says, 'Undetectable is Untransmittable' or 'U = U'.

 This fact sheet is written for people living with HIV.
-This topic is also covered in a fact sheet written for people who do not have HIV.
+This topic is also covered in an information sheet written for people who do not have HIV.

-During the first few weeks after someone get HIV, viral load is usually very high - typically several million “viral copies per milliliter of blood(Copies / ml).
+During the first few weeks after someone get HIV, viral load is usually very high - typically several million “viral copies per milliliter of blood”(Copies / ml).
 There is a considerable risk of transmitting HIV at this time.
-Indeed, many people get HIV from someone who has only recently acquired it (and does not know it).
+Indeed, many people acquire HIV from someone who has only recently acquired it (and don't know him).

-After you start treatment for HIV, the viral load usually decreases rapidly.
+After you start treatment for HIV, viral load generally decreases rapidly.
 Within three to six months, most people's viral load became undetectable (below 50 copies / ml).

-It is recommended that you wait until you have at least two consecutive undetectable results over a period of six months before you trust them.
-If you have had an undetectable viral load for at least six months and continue to have good accession, the British HIV Association says there is no risk of HIV transmission.
+It is recommended that you wait until you have at least two consecutive undetectable results, over a period of six months, before trusting them.
+If you maintain an undetectable viral load for at least six months and continue to have good accession, the British HIV Association says there is no risk of HIV transmission.

 British HIV Association Council

-The 'Undetectable equals non-transmissible' campaign (U = U) is supported by the British HIV Association (BHIVA), which is the professional association for doctors and other health professionals working with HIV in the UK.
+The 'Undetectable equals non-transferable' campaign (U = U) is supported by the British HIV Association (BHIVA), which is the professional association for doctors and other health professionals working with HIV in the UK.

-BHIVA says health professionals should share this information with all people living with HIV.
-Advises health professionals to explain the scientific evidence behind U = U, emphasizing the importance of excellent adherence to HIV treatment and emphasizing that U = U is dependent on maintaining an undetectable sustained viral load.
+BHIVA says that healthcare professionals should share this information with all people living with HIV.
+Advises healthcare professionals to explain the scientific evidence behind U = U, emphasizing the importance of excellent adherence to HIV treatment and highlighting that U = U is dependent on the maintenance of a sustained undetectable viral load.

-In 2011, a large scientific study called HPTN 052 concluded that HIV treatment reduced the risk of transmitting HIV to a regular heterosexual partner in 96%.
-The only reason it was not 100% is that a person in the study got HIV, but this happened a few days after their partner started treatment.
-Over the course of the four-year study, no person with undetectable viral load transmitted HIV to the partner.
+In 2011, a major scientific study called HPTN 052 concluded that HIV treatment reduced the risk of transmitting HIV to a regular heterosexual partner by 96%.
+The only reason it was not 100% is that a person in the study acquired HIV, but it happened just days after their partner started treatment.
+Over the course of the four-year study, no person with an undetectable viral load transmitted HIV to their partner.

 PARTNER 1 and PARTNER 2 Studies

 Between the two, they recruited 972 gay couples and 516 heterosexual couples in which one partner had HIV and the other did not.
-Throughout the study, gay couples had 77.000 acts of sex without penetration and heterosexual couples 36.000 acts.
-PARTNER studies did not find a single HIV transmission from an HIV-positive partner who had an undetectable viral load (below 200 copies / ml).
+Throughout the study, gay couples had 77.000 sex acts without penetration and heterosexual couples 36.000 acts.
+PARTNER studies did not find a single transmission of HIV from a seropositive partner who had an undetectable viral load (below 200 copies / ml).

-In 2017, a similar study with exclusivity of 343 gay couples, Opposites Attract, also found no partner transmissions with undetectable viral load in 17.000 acts of anal sex without a condom.
+In 2017, a similar study with exclusivity of 343 gay couples, Opposites Attract, also found no transmissions from partners with an undetectable viral load in 17.000 acts of anal sex without a condom.

-No HIV Transmission of a Sexual Partner with Undetectable Viral Load
+No Transmission Of HIV From A Sex Partner With Undetectable Viral Load

-Among the three studies, no HIV transmission from a sex partner with undetectable viral load was observed in almost 130.000 acts of sexual penetration without a condom.
+Among the three studies, no HIV transmission from a sexual partner with an undetectable viral load was observed in almost 130.000 acts of sexual intercourse without a condom.
 This means that the risk of transmission by a partner with an undetectable viral load is statistically equivalent to zero.

 Some of the HIV-negative partners in these studies did acquire HIV.
-But using genetic tests, the researchers were able to show that all of these infections came from other people and not from their main partner.
+But, using genetic tests, the researchers managed to show that all of these infections came from other people and not from their main partner.

 What this means to me?

-Many people with HIV view the non-infectious side of relief in anxiety about transmission as a very important benefit of HIV treatment.
-Increasing public awareness of U = U can also reduce stigma in relation to people living with HIV.
+Many people with HIV see the fact that they are not infectious as a major relief from transmission anxiety as a very important benefit of HIV treatment.
+Increasing public awareness of U = U can also reduce stigma towards people living with HIV.

-If you want to stop using Condoms, it is probably a good idea to discuss this with your partners and see if they are comfortable with the decision.
-Likewise, if your partner is using the PrEP (pre-exposure prophylaxis), but you feel that you no longer need to, you will need to discuss it with them.
+If you want to stop using Condoms, it’s probably a good idea to discuss this with your partners and see if they’re comfortable with the decision.
+Likewise, if your partner is using PrEP (pre-exposure prophylaxis), but you feel you don't need it anymore, you will need to discuss it with them.

 Discussing what an undetectable viral load means with seronegative partners can help reduce anxiety about HIV transmission.
-But this information will probably be new to most people who do not have HIV and it may take some time for someone to understand and trust what you are saying.
+But that information is likely to be new to most people who do not have HIV, and it may take some time for someone to understand and trust what you are saying.

-NAM has also produced a fact sheet for people who do not have HIV to help them understand the impact of an undetectable viral load on HIV transmission.
+NAM has also produced an information sheet for people who do not have HIV to help them understand the impact of an undetectable viral load on HIV transmission.

-Knowing that “Undetectable equals non-transferable” is especially useful for people who wish to have a child.
-Couples in which one person has undetectable HIV and the other is HIV negative can have unprotected sex to conceive.
+Knowing that “Undetectable is equal to non-transferable” is especially useful for people who wish to have a child.
+Couples where one person has undetectable HIV and the other is HIV negative can have unprotected sex to conceive.

 However, the HIV law may not have reached science.
-In some countries, sex without a condom without disclosing their HIV status is a crime regardless of the likelihood of HIV transmission.
-For specific country information, visit criminalisation.gnpplus.net
+In some countries, sex without a condom without revealing your HIV status is a crime, regardless of the likelihood of HIV transmission.
+For information on specific countries, visit criminalisation.gnpplus.net

-It is important to remember that while HIV treatment protects your partners from HIV, it does not protect them or you from other sexually transmitted infections (STDs).
-For this reason, sexual health checkup is recommended.
+It is important to remember that while HIV treatment protects your partners from HIV, it does not protect you or you from other sexually transmitted infections (STDs).
+For this reason, sexual health check-up is recommended.

 Another concern is whether having an STI can lead to an increase in viral load.
-This happens to people with HIV who are not receiving treatment: for example, syphilis can double your viral load.
-HIV-negative partners are also more likely to get HIV if they have an STI.
+This happens with people with HIV who are not receiving treatment: for example, syphilis can double their viral load.
+HIV-negative partners are also more likely to contract HIV if they have an STI.

-But it is not the case for people on HIV treatment who have an undetectable viral load.
-In the PARTNER and Opposites Attract studies, there was no single HIV transmission, although many people have STIs.
+But it is not the case for people being treated for HIV who have an undetectable viral load.
+In the PARTNER and Opposites Attract studies, there has not been a single transmission of HIV, although many people have STDs.

-If you maintain good adherence to HIV treatment, detecting an STI will not increase your viral load from "undetectable" to "detectable".
+If you maintain good adherence to HIV treatment, the detection of an STI will not increase your viral load from "undetectable" to "detectable".
 Effective treatment prevents sexual transmission of HIV, even if other STDs are present.

-If I have an undetectable viral load, I can HIV?
+If I have an undetectable viral load, I can transmit the HIV?

 People with an undetectable viral load sometimes experience so-called “beeps” in their viral load.
-Its viral load increases from undetectable to a low but detectable level, before becoming undetectable again in the next test.
+Your viral load increases from undetectable to a low, but detectable level, before becoming undetectable again in the next test.

 Remember that in the PARTNER and Opposites Attract studies, 'undetectable' was defined as below 200 copies / ml.
 These studies have shown that transmission does not occur below this level.

-However, a blip may indicate a problem if it occurs more or less at the same time as missed or late doses of your medication, or if your viral load remains above detectable on two consecutive tests.
+However, a blipe can indicate a problem if it occurs at about the same time as missed or late doses of your medication, or if your viral load remains above detectable in two consecutive tests.

-The viral load in your blood and other body fluids is usually very similar - if HIV in your blood is undetectable, it is likely to be undetectable elsewhere.
+The viral load in the blood and other body fluids is generally very similar - if the HIV in your blood is undetectable, it is likely to be undetectable elsewhere.
 Occasionally, people have undetectable HIV in their blood and have low levels of HIV in other body fluids, but very rarely at infectious levels.

 Does HIV Treatment Always Work?

 About one in six people on their first HIV treatment regimen never have an undetectable viral load or their treatment stops working in the first year.
-During the second year of treatment, the chance of your therapy ceasing to work is one in twenty and that decreases further in the next decade to about a chance in 50 of failure in any year.
+During the second year of treatment, the chance of your therapy failing to work is one in twenty, and that further decreases in the next decade to about a 50 in XNUMX chance of failure in any year.

-If someone's treatment does not make the viral load become undetectable, this is usually because they are having trouble taking the treatment as prescribed, meaning they do not take all of their pills at the right time without losing doses.
-If you are having trouble keeping your treatment, talk to your doctor and they will be able to find a combination of medications that suits you best.
+If someone's treatment does not make their viral load undetectable, this is usually because they are having trouble taking the treatment as prescribed, meaning they do not take all of their pills at the right time, without missing doses.
+If you are having trouble maintaining your treatment, talk to your doctor and they will be able to find a combination of medications that suits you best.

 U = U Applies To All Types Of Sex?

-An undetectable viral load will prevent the transmission of HIV during the oral sex, vaginal sex and anal sex.
+An undetectable viral load will prevent HIV transmission during oral sex, vaginal sex and anal sex.
 Condoms are not needed to prevent HIV transmission when your viral load is undetectable.

-Does U = U Apply to Non-Sexual Transmission of HIV?
+U = U Does it apply to non-sexual transmission of HIV?

-This page is about HIV transmission during sex.
+This page is about the transmission of HIV during sex.

 During breast-feeding, an undetectable viral load greatly reduces the risk of HIV transmission, although it does not completely eliminate this possibility.
-In the UK and other countries where clean water and sterilization equipment is available, the milk-fed bottle is the safest way to feed your baby.
+In the UK and other countries where clean water and sterilization equipment are available, a milk formula bottle is the safest way to feed your baby.

-If you use injectable drugs and share needles or other equipment, HIV treatment and undetectable viral load greatly reduces the risk of HIV transmission, but we do not know how much.
+If you use injectable drugs and share needles or other equipment, HIV treatment and undetectable viral load greatly reduces the risk of HIV transmission, but we don't know how much.

-This data sheet should be reviewed in January of 2022
+This technical sheet should be revised in January 2022